nono-mora/neural-network/README.md

 ## Features

-- Implementation of a simple neural network with two input neurons and one output neuron
 - Training process using gradient descent
 - Prediction functionality for new inputs
 - Customizable hyperparameters (learning rate, number of epochs)